vitessio/website/content/en/docs/reference/vschema.md

 ## Vindexes

-The Vschema contains, among other things, the [Vindex](../vindexes) for any sharded tables.
+The Vschema contains the [Vindex](../vindexes) for any sharded tables.
 The Vindex tells Vitess where to find the shard that contains a particular row for a sharded table.
 Every VSchema must have at least one Vindex, called the [Primary Vindex](../vindexes/#the-primary-vindex), defined.
 The Primary Vindex is unique: given an input value, it produces a single keyspace ID, or value in the keyspace used to shard the table.
 The Primary Vindex is typically a functional Vindex: Vitess computes the keyspace ID as needed from a column in the sharded table.

 ## Sequences